Guide for Considerate Operations

 W1AW's Bulletins & CW Practice Frequencies:

 The 'bulletins' contain current information on various topics and you should have a habit of listening to them often.
 They will list some frequency usage guidelines based on current issues and demands.
+Natural disaster efforts are usually quickly posted, allowing you to stay clear of support efforts.
 Following the current information is always a good plan.